Tinkerforge/warp-charger/docs.warp-charger.com/docs/warp_charger/assembly_and_installation.md

 :::note

-Wird kein maximaler Ladestrom eingestellt (0A), so geht die Wallbox in einem Fehlerzustand.
+Wird kein maximaler Ladestrom eingestellt (0A), so befindet sich die Wallbox in einem Fehlerzustand.

 :::